Northern Ireland takes up one-sixth of Ireland, while the rest of Ireland is an independent nation, the Republic of Ireland.

 The world-famous ship the Titanic was built and launched from Belfast Harbour.
 At the time it launched, it was the largest man-made moving object on Earth!
 The Titanic was built by the Belfast shipyard Harland & Wolff in 1911.
 The RMS Titanic sadly sank after hitting an iceberg on April 15 1912, on her very first voyage.

-Although Northern Ireland is sometimes called Ulster, the ancient name for the part of Ireland, the old Ulster actually included areas that are now part of the Republic of Ireland.
+Although Northern Ireland is sometimes called Ulster, the old Ulster actually included areas that are now part of the Republic of Ireland.

 Northern Ireland is clearly home to the young!
 Almost 46% of the total population of Northern Ireland are under 30 years old.